International business: Importance of international business education

 Managers in international business must understand social science disciplines and how they affect different functional business fields.

 To maintain and achieve successful business operations in foreign nations, persons must understand how variations in culture and traditions across nations affect business practices.
 This idea is known as cultural literacy.
 Without knowledge of a host country's culture, corporate strategizing is more difficult and error-prone when entering foreign markets compared with the home country's market and culture.
 This can create a "blind spot" during the decision making process and result in ethnocentrism.
 Education about international business introduces the student to new concepts that can be applicable in international strategy in topics such as marketing and operations.

 Importance of language and cultural studies

 A considerable advantage in international business is gained through the knowledge and use of language, thereby mitigating a language barrier.
+A study by Lohmann (2011) in Economics Letters delved into the impact of language barriers on trade.
+The findings suggest that fluency in the local language can significantly enhance trade interactions.
 Advantages of being an international businessperson who is fluent in the local language include the following: